Flash-X/FlashX_RecipeTools/docs/users_guide.rst

 have a list of required attributes that need to be included inside the variable annotation if that source is being used.
 The list of valid sources includes:

-• `external`
+• ``external``
-    * Variables that need to come from the driver code, passed into data packets via constructor
+    * Variables that update their values in each time step that appear in the driver code.
+As such, each variable must be passed into data item via a the Data Item constructor.
-    * Can be used for constants, things like delta time.
+    * Ex: constants or delta time.
     * Required attributes: `origin`
         * `origin`: Tells the recipe tool where the input argument is obtained from inside of the generated code, so that it can pass the